Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 It’s possible that L-lysine benefits those with schizophrenia as well, which manifests in extremely serious symptoms often linked to anxiety.
 Preliminary findings show that L-lysine supplementation along with conventional therapy can help decrease negative and general symptoms of schizophrenia, although dosing and long-term effects have not yet been determined.

-6. May Help in the Treatment of Cancer
+6. May help in the treatment of cancer

 Researchers continue to discover more ways that nutrients found in our food and in nature may potentially target malignant cells without killing good ones.

 In 2007, scientists at Florida State University studied the effects of “lysine conjugates” on damaged strands of DNA, like the ones found in cancer.
 Basically, this substance can locate a damaged strand by identifying “cleavage” in it (a damaged spot) and cause the rest of the strand to cleave (tear apart) as well.
-The cell is usually unable to repair this damage, leading to apoptosis, the death of cells.

 The more you learn about lysine, the more you realize how fascinating the potential of this treatment is and how it works alongside specific types of light.
 The cancer-killing ability of lysine conjugates are only activated when exposed to particular types of light, which allows researchers, and potentially doctors, to inject or place the treatment into the most concentrated location of cancer cells and activate them at their most potentially effective spots.